The Real in the Unreal

 In a world were millions of images are created, published and shared every day, what role does the photographer have to play?

 I don’t believe the photographer has any specific role to play in terms of responsibility.
-I do not think there is anything like a mission or duty, but it is true that the photographer is much more visually educated than the average person and in terms of that, he or she can provide narratives and visions that are more efficient as a piece of communication.
+I do not think there is anything like a mission or duty, but it is true that the photographer is much more visually educated than the average person and in terms of that, they can provide narratives and visions that are more efficient as a piece of communication.
 Then comes the personal drive and motivation of each photographer and that can go from wanting to take pictures of shiny cars in California to covering conflict, but it is a choice, not a duty.
 In my case I am especially worried about how the world is described by photography and most of my projects try to provide a point of view that questions the traditional use of photography in building what we understand as truth.

 Images of suffering, today, often seem to be met with indifference rather than empathy.
 How can photography provoke real change?